Hesperian Health Guides

 NWTND fa Page 3-1.png

-Slurred speech can also be a sign of stroke.
-Is one side of their face or body drooping or weak?
-Hospital treatment within a few hours is needed.
+Slurred speech can be a sign of stroke.
+Check if one side of their face or body is drooping or weak.
+If they have these signs, get them to a hospital as soon as possible.

 NWTND fa Page 3-1.png